lab1092/blender-manual_ja/manual/sequencer/usage.rst

   Shift-right-click selected non-related stills for batch processing; each image will be one frame, in sort order, and can be a mix of file types (jpg, png, exr, etc.)
 - **All**:
-  Press :guilabel:`A` to select/deselect All files in the directory.
+  Press *A* to select/deselect All files in the directory.

-When you click the :guilabel:`Select <whatever>` button, the window pane will switch back to VSE, and the strip will be rubber-banded to your mouse.
+When you click the *Select <whatever>* button, the window pane will switch back to VSE, and the strip will be rubber-banded to your mouse.
 You cannot load multiple movies at the same time by right-clicking them;
 no movies load if you right click them.
 Right-clicking only works for images.